Edward Kemp (playwright): Writing

 Kemp wrote a farce about King Arthur aged seven, and his first full-length play The Iron and the Oak aged 15.
 This won him the award of Most Promising Playwright in the first Texaco/National Youth Theatre playwriting competition; two further plays, Counterparts and A Proper Place, also won awards in the competition.

 Kemp's adaptation of William Faulkner's novel As I Lay Dying was premiered by the Young Vic company in May 1998.
 Kemp himself directed a revival by Swine Palace at the Claude L. Shaver Theatre, Louisiana State University in September 1998.

 Kemp's stage adaptation of The Master and Margarita by Mikhail Bulgakov was first staged in July 2004.

 Kemp's play 5/11 premiered at the Chichester Festival Theatre in August 2005, featuring Alistair McGowan as King James, to mark the 400th anniversary of the Gunpowder Plot in 1605.
-Addressing home-grown religious terrorism in the years after the September 11 attacks and soon after the 2005 London bombings, Dominic Cavendish considered the play "blazingly topical".
+Addressing home-grown religious terrorism in the years after the September 11 attacks and soon after the 2005 London bombings, the play was considered "blazingly topical" by Telegraph reviewer Dominic Cavendish.

-In 2011, to mark the 400th anniversary of the publication of the King James Version in 1611, Kemp edited twelve extracts of approximately 80 minutes' duration – six each from the Old and New Testaments – which were staged at the National Theatre.
+In 2011, to mark the 400th anniversary of the publication of the King James Version in 1611, Kemp edited 12 extracts of approximately 80 minutes' duration – six each from the Old and New Testaments – which were staged at the National Theatre.

 Translation

-For Théâtre Sans Frontières, a theatre company which stages accessible adaptations of foreign-language works in the original language, Kemp has dramatised – largely in French – Candide (1993), La Tulipe noire (1995), Le Mariage de Figaro (1997) and Les Trois Mousquetaires (1999), and written a dramatisation in English and French of A Tale of Two Cities (1998).
+For Théâtre Sans Frontières, a theatre company that stages accessible adaptations of foreign-language works in the original language, Kemp has dramatised – largely in French – Candide (1993), La Tulipe noire (1995), Le Mariage de Figaro (1997) and Les Trois Mousquetaires (1999), and has written a dramatisation in English and French of A Tale of Two Cities (1998).

 Kemp has adapted Molière's comedies The Hypochondriac (1996) – incorporating a burlesque of Molière's earlier comedy Le Médecin volant – and Don Juan (1997), both staged at the West Yorkshire Playhouse, Leeds, directed by Toby Jones.

 Kemp's version of Nathan the Wise by Gotthold Ephraim Lessing premiered at the Chichester Festival Theatre in 2003.
 Set in Jerusalem during the Third Crusade, the play explores issues of religious difference and tolerance.

 Kemp adapted The Emigrants by W. G. Sebald as a radio play, which he directed for the BBC in 2013.

 Kemp's translation of Jean Racine's tragedy Andromache, which preserves the French form (rhyming couplets of 12-syllable lines), was first staged at RADA in May to June 2015.
 It was broadcast as a radio play on BBC Radio 3 in January 2017.